Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 The spark plug is a key player in creating power for your bike to go.

-If something is wrong with your spark plug, it won’t ignite properly, which is why misfire, backfires, or a feeling of weak power happens.
+If something is wrong with your spark plug, it won’t ignite properly, which is why misfires, backfires, or a feeling of weak power happens.

 There are a few reasons a spark plug can go bad.